Storage device: floppy disk drive (FDD) and hard disk drive (HDD)

 • SCSI

-Refer to the article Power pins and storage device pins on mainboard to learn the connection standards of the HDD.
+Refer to the article Storage device connectors on the motherboard to learn the connection standards of the HDD.

 5/5 - (1 vote)